 - State Disability Insurance

-A separate type of insurance policy, workers’ compensation insurance, is intended to cover an employee’s medical expenses and other financial losses if they are injured on the job.
+While disability insurance covers an employee that is injured in general, a separate type of insurance policy, workers' compensation insurance, is intended to cover an employee's medical expenses and other financial losses if they are injured on the job.
+Most employers choose to maintain both types of coverage so that their employees are fully protected in the event of any injury.

 Types of Disability Insurance